IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 <div id="qse-windows-0" class="tab-pane fade in active">
 <ol><li>
-Click <b>Download Streams QSE</b> to go to the IBM Streams Quick Start Edition page and use the following instructions for your operating system.
+Click <b>Download Streams Quick Start Edition</b> to go to the IBM Streams Quick Start Edition page.
+Download IBM Streams Quick Start Edition V4.3.0 for Docker on Windows 10.
 </li>
 <li>
 Extract the <code>Streams4WindowsDocker4330EL7.zip</code> file into a directory.
 </li>
 <li>
-Open PowerShell and change to the <code>Streams4WindowsDocker4300EL7.zip</code> directory.
+Open PowerShell and go to the <code>Streams4WindowsDocker4300EL7</code> directory.
 </li>
 <li>
 Ensure that you have permissions to run a PowerShell script: